It appears winning has improved Stefon Diggs’ outlook on his Minnesota Vikings tenure. Possibly.

 That’s not a direct repudiation of the trade reports that circled around Diggs following the Vikings’ ugly loss to the Chicago Bears last week, but it could be a sign that we might not hear so many whispers around him this week.

-Diggs was reported to be frustrated with the Vikings organization following the Bears loss and fanned the speculation flames when he cryptically answered that there is truth to rumors that he wanted to be traded.
+Diggs was reported to be frustrated with the Vikings organization following the Bears loss and fanned the speculation flames when he cryptically answered that there is truth to reports that he wanted to be traded.

 Diggs not a big factor Vikings’ win

-The Vikings looked like a new team on Sunday, and it started with quarterback Kirk Cousins torching the Giants defense for 306 passing yards, two touchdowns and no interceptions on 22-for-27 passing.
+The Vikings looked like a new team on Sunday, and it started with quarterback Kirk Cousins torching the Giants for 306 passing yards, two touchdowns and no interceptions on 22-for-27 passing.